View entire map

 This project constructed a bypass for southbound SR 28 traffic to the west of the Grant Road intersection.
 It also widened eastbound Grant Road to allow a triple left turn from southbound SR 28.

-the concrete intersection construction detours set for May 5-24, 2013 at Grant Rd. and SR 28
+the concrete intersection construction detours in place May 5-24, 2013 at Grant Rd. and SR 28

 View entire photo This is the "before" view of the east end of the Senator George Sellar bridge interchange.

-View entire photo This is what the interchange at the east end of the Senator George Sellar Bridge will look like when it's done.
+View entire photo This is what the interchange at the east end of the Senator George Sellar Bridge looks like now.

 This I-1 Highway Capital-Mobility Improvement project is located on SR 28 in Douglas County.